-In school, the administration of pills and medicines can present considerable problems.
-We have strict guidelines advising us when we may administer medicines in any form.
-Please contact the Headteacher if it is impossible for you to attend school to administer required medicine.
+In school, the administration of pills and medicines.
+We have clear guidelines advising us when we may administer medicines in any form.
+Please contact the office if it is impossible for you to attend school to administer required medicine.
 Any medicines given at school must come in original packaging with presciption label.
 You are of course welcome to come and administer Calpol etc yourself.